w3c-ccg/lds-jws2020/README.md

 | EC  | secp256k1 | ES256K |
 | EC  | P-256     | ES256  |
 | RSA | \*        | PS256  |

-Other JWS are supported when `alg` is provided by the consuming library.

 ### About Linked Data Signatures